varnerj31/molecool/README.md

 A Python package for analyzing and visualizing pdg and xyz files.
 For <olssi May webinar series.

-This repository is currently in developement Dev instal
+This repository is currently in developement Dev install

 'pip install -e'

 in the the repository directory.

+this package requires.

+-NumPy
+-Matplotlib

 ### Copyright